 Empirical vs Non-Empirical Research

 While empirical research stops at verifiable data, non-empirical research includes authoritative opinions and logic.
-This is to add some meaning to the data for further elabouration.
+This is to add some meaning to the data for further elaboration.
 In short, data from the non-empirical study is theorised.
 While empirical research uses qualitative and quantitative methods, a researcher using the non-empirical method will use a lot of systematic reviews, meta-analysis, and critical studies to conclude the matter at hand.

 GOOD TO KNOW: Read our article about Research Methodology!